 NEW YORK UNIVERSITY

 Stephen D. Solomon is Marjorie Deane Professor of Financial Journalism in the Arthur L. Carter Journalism Institute at New York University.

 Activities in the Journalism Institute

-Solomon has served for the past four years as associate director of the Carter Institute, one of the largest departments within NYU's Faculty of Arts and Science.
-The Carter Institute has approximately 30 faculty members, 150 M.A. students, and 500 undergraduate majors.
+Steve has served for the past six years as associate director of the Carter Institute, one of the largest departments within NYU's Faculty of Arts and Science.
+The Carter Institute has approximately 30 faculty members, 150 M.A. students, and 400 undergraduate majors.
 He served as director of graduate studies for five years.

 He is the founder and director of the M.A. program in Business and Economic Reporting.
 In this innovative interdisciplinary program, students take six courses in the MBA program at NYU's Leonard N. Stern School of Business and seven courses at the Carter Journalism Institute.
 The philosophy of the program is that students, in order to prepare themselves for work in journalism today, must learn the underlying subject matter that they will cover.
 They take courses in economics, corporate finance, accounting, and other business subjects alongside traditional MBA students.
 Solomon also started two other M.A. programs in the Journalism Institute—Reporting the Nation; and Reporting New York.

 Steve is a recipient of NYU's Golden Dozen Award for excellence in teaching.
 His work in the classroom focuses on First Amendment law and media law and ethics.
 He teaches in the Freshman Honors Program in the College of Arts and Science as well as other courses for undergraduate and graduate students.
 He also teaches feature writing in the graduate Business and Economic Reporting program, which he runs.
 Following is a sampling:

 Freshman Honors Seminar: First Amendment Freedom of Expression